k121mayur/TDS-Project-1-Dynamic-App-Creator/readme.md

    - Pushes the repo to GitHub (or `./artifacts/` in dry-run), enables Pages, and polls for readiness.
    - Posts the evaluation callback with repo metadata and Pages status.
 3. Structured logs capture each stage for observability.

 ---

+## Revision Flow

+- **Round tracking:** Every successful build stores `{repo_name, owner, pages_url, last_commit, last_round}` in Redis keyed by `task`.
+- **Round 2+ requests:** The worker reloads that state, reuses the existing GitHub repository, and applies the new brief on the saved branch instead of creating a new repo.
+- **Deployment:** Updated assets overwrite previous versions and trigger the Pages workflow automatically.
+- **Callback:** The evaluation POST mirrors round-specific metadata (including the new `round`/`nonce`) within the 10-minute SLO.

+State entries are overwritten after each successful deployment, so the latest repo metadata is always available for future revise calls.

+---